abey79/vpype/docs/cookbook.rst

 plotter is not included, it is possible to define your own plotter configuration either in `~/.vpype.toml` or any other file.
 In the latter case, you must instruct vpype to load the configuration using the ``--config`` option::

-  $ vpype --config my_config_file.toml read input.svg [...] write --device my_plotter --page-format a4 output.hpgl
+  $ vpype --config my_config_file.toml read input.svg [...] write --device my_plotter --page-size a4 output.hpgl

 The configuration file must first include a plotter section with the following format: